Skip to content

 What it is

-OmniPackage is a thin wrapper over existing Linux packaging infrastructure. rpmbuild, debuild, createrepo_c, dpkg-scanpackages, gpg, container runtimes (podman / docker), apt / dnf / zypper — none of it is reinvented.
-OmniPackage drives these tools in the right order, per distro, with sane defaults, so one project repo can ship signed packages to many distros from one config file.
+OmniPackage is a thin wrapper over existing Linux packaging infrastructure. rpmbuild, debuild, makepkg, createrepo_c, dpkg-scanpackages, repo-add, gpg, container runtimes (podman / docker), apt / dnf / zypper / pacman — none of it is reinvented.
+OmniPackage drives these tools in the right order, per distro, with sensible defaults, so one project repo can ship signed packages to many distros from one config file.

-The motivation is on About: native Linux packaging works fine for distro maintainers, but it's a steep climb for individual developers who just want users to apt install their software.
+The motivation is on About: native Linux packaging works well for distro maintainers, but it is a steep climb for individual developers who want their users to apt install their software.
 OmniPackage closes that gap on both sides — developer UX (one config, one command) and user UX (a generated install page with four copy-paste commands).

 Two flows, one pipeline